 - Contact your hosting provider for assistance.

 Do you have any questions about fixing the 500 internal server error in WordPress?
-Let us know in the comments section below!
+Let us know in the Comments are a feature of WordPress that allow users to engage in discussions about the content of a website. ...
+More section below!

 Image source: Wikimedia Commons